Mathématique: Chapter 45

 “I know,” David answered out of memory, the words so ragged they were nearly unrecognizable, his eyes tormented, the rest of him a shifting blur—covered with blood against the door of an LA skimmer, imprisoned in an LA holding cell, or had it been—

-Had it been Young himself who had been imprisoned?
+Had it been Young who’d been imprisoned?

 He tried to put together no narratives, but—